Student Anti-Discrimination & Discriminatory Harassment Procedures

 No Party, Advisor, or Witness may copy or photograph any documents or other evidence to which they are afforded access as part of the investigative process.

-Any information protected by a legally recognized privilege (e.g., attorney-client, doctor-patient) will not be considered at any point during an Investigation, unless the privilege is properly waived by the Party who holds the privilege.
+Limitations on Evidence: Any information protected by a legally recognized privilege (e.g., attorney-client, doctor-patient) will not be considered at any point during an Investigation, unless the privilege is properly waived by the Party who holds the privilege.

 Questions: Throughout the Investigation, any Party may propose to the Investigative Team questions to be asked of any other Party or of any Witness involved in the Investigation.
 Questions will be reviewed by the Investigative Team for their appropriateness, relevance, and permissibility pursuant to this Policy.
 If any questions proposed by a Party are outside the scope of this Policy or are irrelevant to the case, such questions will not be asked.
-The Investigative Team may, in its sole discretion, modify any proposed question for appropriateness, relevance, or clarity.
-The Investigative Team may, in its sole discretion, pose or decline to pose any proposed questions.
+The Investigative Team may, in its discretion, modify any proposed question for appropriateness, relevance, or clarity.
+The Investigative Team may, in its discretion, pose or decline to pose any proposed questions.

-The Investigative Team will consider the weight and credibility of any evidence.
+Weight and Credibility Assessments: The Investigative Team will consider the weight and credibility of any evidence.
 The weight to be given to any evidence is based on the believability or persuasiveness of such evidence.
 Different evidence holds different weight in inducing belief with respect to the facts and circumstances to be proved.
 Evidence that is indirect, vague, or improbable will be given less weight than evidence that is direct and unrefuted.
-Evidence given by a Witness who testifies credibly from personal observation is of greater weight than evidence offered by a Witness who is testifying from general knowledge alone.
-The Investigative Team will afford the greatest weight to credible testimony concerning firsthand knowledge by Witnesses and Parties regarding their own memory of specific facts or incidents that occurred.
+Evidence given by a Witness who participates credibly from personal observation is of greater weight than evidence offered by a Witness who shares information from general knowledge alone.
+The Investigative Team will afford the greatest weight to credible statements concerning firsthand knowledge by Witnesses and Parties regarding their own memory of specific facts or incidents that occurred.

 Credibility refers to whether evidence is worthy of belief.
 The Investigative Team will consider the following factors when assessing the credibility of Parties and Witnesses: consistency or inconsistency of accounts of events over time; potential for bias in favor of a specific Party or outcome; any corroborating evidence; and reasonable and logical statements, including statements about details associated with the allegations.